Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Congratulations!
 Now:

-3. Maintain your level: Continue to practice regularly
+3. Maintain your level: Continue practicing regularly

-4. Aim higher: If you scored 785, why not aim for 850 or 945?
+4. Aim higher: If you have 785, why not 850 or 945?

 Retake Strategy